-13. Delays in the Investigation Process and Interactions with Law Enforcement

-Guadalupe may undertake a short delay in its investigation (several days to a few weeks) if circumstances require.
-Such circumstances include but are not limited to a request from law enforcement to temporarily delay the investigation, the need for language assistance, the absence of parties and/or witnesses, and/or accommodations for disabilities or health conditions.
+13. Delays in the Investigation Process and Interactions with Law Enforcement circumstances include but are not limited to a request from law enforcement to temporarily delay the investigation, the need for language assistance, the absence of parties and/or witnesses, and/or accommodations for disabilities or health conditions.